geerlingguy/kubernetes-101/site/_posts/2020-11-18-episode-1-hello-kubernetes.md

 ### Don't miss out!

-All the episodes are being live streamed on Wednesdays on [Jeff Geerling's YouTube channel](https://www.youtube.com/c/JeffGeerling)—subscribe so you don't miss it!
+All episodes are live streamed on [Jeff Geerling's YouTube channel](https://www.youtube.com/c/JeffGeerling)—subscribe so you don't miss out on future content!